-This article was last updated Oct 06, 2015, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Oct 06, 2015.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 United’s Global Services, introduced around 2003, is an unpublished, invitation only level of status in the United MileagePlus® Premier program that is designed to reward its most profitable customers with an exceptional level of service.